jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ### 100 Use of results of information matching programme
 (1) Subject to any other enactment or rule of law that limits or restricts the information that may be taken into account in taking adverse action against an individual, any specified agency that is involved in an authorised information matching programme may take adverse action against an individual on the basis of any discrepancy produced by that programme.
-(2) Nothing in subsection (1) of this section shall be taken to limit or restrict the use that may lawfully be made, by any specified agency, of any information produced by an authorised information matching programme.
+(2) Nothing in subsection (1) shall be taken to limit or restrict the use that may lawfully be made, by any specified agency, of any information produced by an authorised information matching programme.

 ### 101 Further provisions relating to results of information matching programme
-(1) Notwithstanding anything in section 100 of this Act, where—that agency shall destroy that information not later than the expiration of the period of 60 working days after the agency becomes aware of that discrepancy unless, before the expiration of that period, the agency has considered that information and made a decision to take adverse action against any individual on the basis of that discrepancy.
+(1) Notwithstanding anything in section 100, where—that agency shall destroy that information not later than the expiration of the period of 60 working days after the agency becomes aware of that discrepancy unless, before the expiration of that period, the agency has considered that information and made a decision to take adverse action against any individual on the basis of that discrepancy.
-  (a) a specified agency derives or receives information produced by an authorised information matching programme; and (b) as a result of deriving or receiving that information, the agency becomes aware of a discrepancy,— (2) Any adverse action commenced by a specified agency in accordance with subsection (1) of this section shall be commenced not later than 12 months from the date on which the information was derived or received by the agency.
+  (a) a specified agency derives or receives information produced by an authorised information matching programme; and (b) as a result of deriving or receiving that information, the agency becomes aware of a discrepancy,— (2) Any adverse action commenced by a specified agency in accordance with subsection (1) shall be commenced not later than 12 months from the date on which the information was derived or received by the agency.
 (3) Where a specified agency decides not to take adverse action against any individual on the basis of information produced by an authorised information matching programme, the agency shall as soon as practicable destroy the information.
 (4) When information produced by an authorised information matching programme is no longer needed by a specified agency for the purposes of taking any adverse action against any individual, the agency shall as soon as practicable destroy the information.
 (5) Nothing in this section applies in relation to the Inland Revenue Department.

 ### 102 Extension of time limit
-Where a specified agency derives or receives information produced by an authorised information matching programme, the Commissioner may, either generally or in respect of any case or class of cases, extend the time limit set out in section 101 of this Act in respect of that information if the Commissioner is satisfied that,—the agency cannot reasonably be required to meet the time limit.
+Where a specified agency derives or receives information produced by an authorised information matching programme, the Commissioner may, either generally or in respect of any case or class of cases, extend the time limit set out in section 101 in respect of that information if the Commissioner is satisfied that,—the agency cannot reasonably be required to meet the time limit.
   (a) because of the large quantity of information so derived or received by the agency; or (b) because of the complexity of the issues involved; or (c) for any other reason,—